zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend Flask REST API using flask-migrate, flask-mail (forget password), SQLAlchemy (ORM), pytest, and flask-jwt-extended.
+Backend Flask REST API using flask-migrate, flask-mail (forget password), SQLAlchemy (ORM), unittest (TDD), and flask-jwt-extended.
 PostgreSQL for database, cookies for JWT storage, administrator priveledges, and Docker management.

 ## How to test endpoints in postman

 Install dependencies, import json collection file into postman, and run gunicorn app:app or flask run in app dir.
 Funtional templates not available at this time.